 Colonial homes are the second most common architectural style in the United States, representing roughly 23% of existing single-family housing according to the National Association of Home Builders.
-If you own one, you already know the symmetry is the star of the show — shutters mirroring across a center door, rhythmic window placement, and a pitched roof that frames the whole composition.
+If you own one, you already know the symmetry is the star of the show, shutters mirroring across a center door, rhythmic window placement, and a pitched roof that frames the whole composition.
 The color you pick has to respect that formality while still feeling like 2026 and not 1776.

 After consulting on over 180 Colonial repaints in the Mid-Atlantic and New England over the past three years, here are the 12 exterior color combinations that consistently win both historic review boards and Zillow appraisers.
 Each one is paired with actual Sherwin-Williams or Benjamin Moore codes so you can order samples today.
+If you want to compare Colonial palettes against other architectural styles, browse our exterior color ideas beyond Colonial style.
+For full pricing context, see our complete exterior house painting cost guide.

 What makes a color "right" for a Colonial?

 Three rules separate a Colonial paint job that looks like a million dollars from one that looks like a mistake.
-First, stick to historically rooted hues — white, cream, buttery yellow, muted blues, moss greens, brick reds, and deep charcoals.
+First, stick to historically rooted hues, white, cream, buttery yellow, muted blues, moss greens, brick reds, and deep charcoals.
 Anything neon, metallic, or saturated tropical belongs on a bungalow, not a Colonial.
 Second, use a three-color scheme: body, trim, and front door.
 Two colors read flat, four or more read busy.
-Third, keep a strong value contrast between body and trim — at least 20 LRV points apart.
+Third, keep a strong value contrast between body and trim, at least 20 LRV points apart.
 That contrast is what makes the symmetry pop.

 Colonial homes reflect architectural traditions that predate modern paint technology, which is why both Sherwin-Williams and Benjamin Moore maintain dedicated "historic" color collections.
-The Sherwin-Williams Preservation Palette and the Benjamin Moore Williamsburg Collection are the two gold standards — and both are accepted by virtually every HOA and historic district in the country.
+The Sherwin-Williams Preservation Palette and the Benjamin Moore Williamsburg Collection are the two gold standards, and both are accepted by virtually every HOA and historic district in the country.

 The 12 best exterior paint colors for Colonial homes in 2026